ham2k/polo.ham2k.com/content/en/docs/polo-features/self-spotting/index.md

 You can also self-spot by using the `SPOTME` or just `SPME` commands in the callsign entry field.
 You can add a short comment after a `/`, such as `SPME/QRV`.

+And for the most common uses, you can just use the even shorter commands `QRV`, `QSY` and `QRT` to self-spot with the respective comment.

 PoLo currently supports receiving spots for POTA, SOTA and WWFF, clicking any spot within the list on the spots tab will put all of that contact's details into a new slot on the QSO tab enabling quick and easy contact to be made.